Have you bookmarked these free genealogy sites?

 David Rumsey Historical Map Collection: Locating your ancestor’s property on a historic map is almost as exciting as finding a photo.
 (Probably more significant, too.)
 This collection contains over 42,000 historic maps and images.

 Ready to write?

 We won’t count this in the seven either, but when you’re ready to share your research and tell your family’s story, visit my post 57 Tips, Angles, and Prompts for Writing Your Family History for inspiration!

 eBay: I’m not a big online shopper at all, but I’ve been known to spring for historic postcards on eBay.
 Try looking through Real Photos Postcards for slice-of-life, or search the US States, Cities, and Towns collection to imagine places as your ancestors saw them.

-Wikipedia: While Wikipedia usually gets a bad rap, I love it for where-and-when timeline of military missions and battles.
-When you find military information such as Regiment/Company or Squadron, plug it in for an up-close look at your ancestor’s experience.
+Wikipedia: Even though Wikipedia usually gets a bad rap, I love it for where-and-when timeline of military missions and battles.
+When you find details like Regiment/Company or Squadron, plug them in for an up-close look at your ancestor’s experience.

 - Pennsylvania Online Historical Directories – listed by county